21 days from £5,590 Enquire now

 - Observe young Maori craftsman carve wooden sculptures in the manner of their forefathers

 Travel south on the Pacific Coast Highway to Rotorua, the centre of New Zealand’s geothermal activity and Maori heritage.

-During our time in Rotorua we visit the excellent museum, and spend the afternoon at Te Puia, home to the New Zealand Maori Arts and Crafts Institute, a live Kiwi enclosure and the world-famous Pohutu Geyser.
+During our time in Rotorua we visit Te Puia, home to the Maori Arts and crafts institute, a live Kiwi enclosure and the world-famous Pohutu Geyser.